 If your application doesn’t need atime or diratime (timestamp when a file or directory was last read), using the noatime and nodiratime mount options will reduce the number of writes to your filesystem.

-/dev/urandomcan sometimes become the bottleneck during the filesystem performance testing.
+/dev/random or /dev/urandom can sometimes become the bottleneck during the filesystem performance testing.
 We recommend pre-generating the random data in /tmp and copy them to your filesystem for an accurate measurement.

 Last updated by ObjectiveFS staff, May 20, 2020 ObjectiveFS is a shared file system for OS X and Linux that automatically scales and gives you scalable cloud storage.

 If you have questions or article idea suggestions, please email us at email@example.com